Closed Caption Volunteers Needed

 As technology advances, we get more and more global but we also have those here in North America who are hearing impaired or prefer words on the screen to have no volume for our tutorials.
 While the live broadcasts cannot at this time be Closed Captioned as we don’t have the technology here to make that happen at this time, we can transcribe the recorded tutorials after they are recorded and put onto YouTube.
 We don’t have the ability to transcribe Facebook Videos at this time as the process requires us to listen and match the words exactly to timing as it’s not automatic like Google.

 YouTube has opened up the world of enlisting volunteers to scrub through the scripts and make the necessary corrections.
-While Google does a good job on capturing most of the script with accuracy, there is issues with the scripting which is the following:
+While Google does a good job of capturing most of the script with accuracy, there are issues with the scripting which is the following:

 - Words are not always accurate.
 Treble Crochet appears as Trouble Crochet.

 - 6 can appear as Six or even Sex.

 - Yarnspirations appears as your inspirations.